openhab/openhab1-addons/bundles/binding/org.openhab.binding.snmp/README.md

 ## Item Configuration

 The binding accepts Number, String and Switch items.
-Setting values is supported via Switch items and you can oly set Integer values.
+Setting values is supported via Switch items and you can only set Integer values.

 The syntax for the SNMP binding configuration string depending on whether you are using SNMP GET, SET or TRAP: